-The key risks of the Company are set out in the offering circular, offering circular supplement and transaction documents entered into on or around 26 March 2024.
+The key risks of the Company are set out in the offering circular, offering circular supplement and transaction documents entered into on or around 18 June 2021.
 The financial risks the Company is exposed to include market risk (interest rate risk and currency risk), event risk, credit risk and liquidity risk.
-All of the risk of the Company is ultimately borne by the Noteholders.
+All of the risks of the Company are ultimately borne by the Noteholders.
 The Directors seek to assess, monitor and manage any potential adverse risks on the Company's financial performance by appropriate methods as discussed below.